Harsha-dev453/NewsApp/README.md

 1. Clone the app from the repository

+2. Go into the project folder
+     cd NewsApp

-2. Install dependencies:
+3. Install dependencies:
         npm install

-3. Build the app:
+4. Build the app:
     npm run prod

-4. Start the app:
+5. Start the app:

         npm run start

-5. View the app at [http://localhost:8080](http://localhost:8080).
+6. View the app at [http://localhost:8080](http://localhost:8080).

-6. Stop the app by pressing `Ctrl+C`.
+7. Stop the app by pressing `Ctrl+C`.